Try not to do this

 One of the more common problems in a polyamorous relationship arises when one of the people involved, in an effort to feel less threatened or more secure, seeks to control the extent to which his or her partner becomes emotionally involved with another partner.
 People often feel threatened by emotional intimacy—sometimes, more threatened than by physical intimacy.
 But trying to micromanage emotions isn’t the way to solve that problem.

-Emotions are resistant to being managed that way; it’s virtually impossible to pass a “rule” that says “you may be physically intimate with another person, but you may not be emotionally intimate past this point” and have it stick.
-It’s not always possible to predict what relationships will become emotionally intimate, or how they’ll become emotionally intimate; attempting to manage insecurity or fear by micromanaging emotional connections is virtually certain to fail.
+We can’t always predict what relationships will become emotionally intimate, or how they’ll become emotionally intimate; attempting to manage insecurity or fear by micromanaging emotional connections is virtually certain to fail.
 In fact, sometimes, attempts to micromanage emotional intimacy lead to the next problem, which is:

 Don’t expect someone to develop the same relationship with both you and your partner